-• Water System
+Water System

 WMU currently has two sources of raw water - Pool No. 10 of the Kentucky River and the Carroll Ecton Reservoir (Reservoir).
 WMU's primary source of water is Pool No. 10, a 25-mile pool of the river.
 WMU is the only water utility withdrawing water from this source.
-WMU is permitted to withdraw up to 15 million gallons per day (MGD) from pool No. 10 under normal river flow conditions, with restrictions being imposed during times of below normal river flow.
+WMU is permitted to withdraw up to 15 million gallons per day (MGD) from Pool No. 10 under normal river flow conditions, with restrictions being imposed during times of below normal river flow.
 The Reservoir impounds approximately 500,000,000 gallons of water on an unnamed tributary of Lower Howards Creek.
 WMU is permitted to withdraw up to 5.3 MGD from the Reservoir.

 The water treatment plant under special provision is rated to produce 6.0 million gallons per day (MGD).
 Clearwell storage is 1,000,000 gallons; elevated storage totals 3,500,000 gallons.
-WMU maintains approximately 180.23 miles of water line in the distribution system.
+WMU maintains approximately 180.27 miles of water line in the distribution system.

-Average day water production for FY 2014/2015 was 4.37 MGD.
-Peak day water production for FY 2014/2015 was 5.49 MGD.
+Average day water production for FY 2015/2016 was 4.51 MGD.
+Peak day water production for FY 2015/2016 was 5.56 MGD.
 In addition to the provision of service to its retail customers, WMU provides water for resale to the East Clark County Water District (ECCWD) and the Kentucky American Water Company (KAWC).

-• Wastewater System
+Wastewater System

-WMU maintains approximately 155.10 miles of gravity and force main sanitary sewers, eight 8 sewage-pumping stations (excluding the landfill pump stations), and two (2) wastewater treatment plants (WWTP).
+WMU maintains approximately 175.85 miles of gravity and force main sanitary sewers, ten (10) sewage-pumping stations (excluding the landfill pump stations), and two (2) wastewater treatment plants (WWTP).
 The Strodes Creek WWTP is rated at 7.2 MGD and the Lower Howards Creek WWTP is rated at 2.0 MGD.
 The Strodes Creek WWTP is designed to handle a biological load approximately four times greater than typical domestic sewage.
 The Lower Howards Creek WWTP is designed to handle typical domestic sewage.
 In addition, WMU operates solids processing facilities at both locations with the Strodes Creek WWTP producing and distributing for beneficial reuse Class A biosolids in compliance with 40 Code of Federal Regulations (CFR) §503.

-Average day wastewater treatment for FY 2014/2015 at Strodes Creek was 3.93 MGD with a peak day wastewater treatment for FY 2014/2015 at 19.74.
-Average day wastewater treatment for FY 2014/2015 at Lower Howards Creek was 0.93 MGD with a peak day wastewater treatment for FY 2014/2015 at 8.89 MGD.
-For FY 2014/2015 701.50 tons of Class A biosolids were produced at the Strodes Creek WWTP.
-Due to equipment maintenance and other factors Class B biosolids were produced at Strodes Creek for a portion of FY 2014/2015.
-Total Class B biosolids produced at Lower Howards Creek was 54.40 dry tons.
+Average day wastewater treatment for FY 2015/2016 at Strodes Creek was 4.11 MGD with a peak day wastewater treatment for FY 2015/2016 at 12.80 MGD.
+Average day wastewater treatment for FY 2015/2016 at Lower Howards Creek was 0.93 MGD with a peak day wastewater treatment for FY 2015/2016 at 4.44 MGD.
+For FY 2015/2016 2,226.70 tons of Class A biosolids were produced at the Strodes Creek WWTP.
+Due to equipment maintenance and other factors Class B biosolids were produced at Strodes Creek for a portion of FY 2015/2016, totaling 919.60 tons.
+Total Class B biosolids produced at Lower Howards Creek was 84.50 dry tons.

-• Solid Waste System
+Solid Waste System